brunobaudry/moodle-local_deepler/README.md

 ## Future (todos)

-- Question banks translation.
+- Question translation.
 - Machine translation API abstraction to use other services than ©Deepl.
 - Display images all times.
 - Translations versioning.
 - Import glossaries.
 - Multiple API key setting and user mapping.
-- Document translation
+- Document translation.

 ## Submit an issue